Published by Carl Hedinger. Last Updated on November 22, 2023.

 Today’s Henry River Mill Village is really a small remnant of a partnership that started in the early 1900s.
-However, the area’s claim to fame that was waterpower is known at least as far back as 1860, according to local scholars and the current owners.
+However, the area’s claim to fame, which was waterpower, is known at least as far back as 1860, according to local scholars and the current owners.

-Shifting back to the early 20th century, though, two families (the Aderholdts and Ridisills) partnered and established the Henry River Manufacturing Company.
-The operation focused on producing cotton yarn and built 35 worker homes, a boarding house, the company store, and a dam.
+Shifting back to the early 20th century, two families (the Aderholdts and Ridisills) partnered and established the Henry River Manufacturing Company.
+The operation focused on producing cotton yarn and built 35 worker homes, a boarding house, a company store, and a dam.

 The Company Store

 At today’s entrance to the village, the company store will greet you.
 During its heyday, the store was as crucial to the operation as the dam that powered it.
 Historically, a company store was created to keep people from needing to leave the property and take long trips to nearby towns.

 The store also kept money in the village, thanks to a script (known as Dougal) that you can see inside the gift shop.